About InstantMed

 This works because for many common presentations - gastro, cold and flu, back pain, period pain, stable repeat prescriptions - the clinical information a doctor needs is primarily history-based.
 What are your symptoms?
 How long have you had them?
 What medications are you on?
 Do you have any relevant medical conditions?
 A well-designed intake form collects this information more systematically than a rushed five-minute appointment ever could.

 The doctor reviewing your request has access to the same clinical information they would in a consultation: your symptoms, medical history, current medications, and any relevant context.
-If they need more information, they'll ask.
-If they're not satisfied that your request is clinically appropriate, they won't approve it.
-The standard of care is the same — only the delivery mechanism is different.
-Most requests don't require a phone call, but if a doctor determines one is necessary, they'll arrange it.
+If something important is missing, we'll ask.
+If the request is not suitable, it won't be approved.
+The standard of care is the same - only the delivery mechanism is different.
+Most requests do not need a booked appointment.

 When something falls outside our scope - symptoms that suggest the need for a physical examination, conditions requiring imaging or blood work, workplace injuries needing WorkCover documentation - we refer patients to in-person care.
 We're not trying to replace your regular GP.
 We fill a specific gap in primary care access, and we know exactly where that gap ends.